 Proper inflation of your tires is vital–check them regularly.
 Refer to the tire inflation placard located on your truck’s door jamb to determine the correct inflation values for your tires.
 For example, the placard for my 2013 Ram 3500 truck with LT275/70R18E tires calls for 60 psi for the front tires and 80 psi for the rear.
 These values are for hauling the maximum payload of the truck, so the tire pressure in the rear can be lowered if you’re hauling less that the maximum payload or nothing at all.
 Make sure you check your tires regularly for abnormal wear and proper inflation, especially before leaving on each trip.
 As for the size of the tires, that’s a personal choice.
 Those who haul around long-bed truck campers, the heaviest campers on the market, swear by 19.5 inch tires (Load Range H) because of the stiffer side walls and how well they handle with the extra weight.

 As for the type of tires to put on your pickup truck, it depends on where you live, the kind of roads on which you travel, and where you like to camp.
 If you live in an area where winter ice and snow are the norm, you’ll want to have a good set of stud-less snow tires to provide the traction you’ll need.
 However, if you live in a temperate climate and plan on doing primarily highway driving, then a good set of all-season (AS) highway tires will be more than sufficient.
 Another great option is a quality set of all-terrain (AT) tires.
 These work well for both highway driving in all conditions as well as off-road travel and are an excellent alternative for those who don’t want to bother with a specialized tire.
-As for my favorite brands, I really don’t have one.
-Over the years I have purchased all-terrain tires from several manufacturers, including BF Goodrich, Firestone, Toyo, and Michelin, and have liked them all and got excellent service out of each.
+As for our favorite brands, we really don’t have one.
+Over the years we have purchased all-terrain tires from several manufacturers, including BF Goodrich, Firestone, Toyo, and Michelin, and have liked them all and got excellent service out of each.